lucsorel/py2puml/README.md

 * `py2puml` uses features of python 3 (generators for example) and thus won't work with python 2 runtimes.
 It relies on native python modules and uses no 3rd-party library, except [pytest](https://docs.pytest.org/en/latest/) as a development dependency for running the unit-tests

-You may also be interested in this [lucsorel/plantuml-file-loader](https://github.com/lucsorel/plantuml-file-loader) project: A webpack loader which converts PlantUML files into images during the webpack processing (useful to [include PlantUML diagrams in your slides](https://github.com/lucsorel/markdown-image-loader/blob/master/README.md#web-based-slideshows) with RevealJS or RemarkJS).
+If you like tools around PlantUML, you may also be interested in this [lucsorel/plantuml-file-loader](https://github.com/lucsorel/plantuml-file-loader) project: A webpack loader which converts PlantUML files into images during the webpack processing (useful to [include PlantUML diagrams in your slides](https://github.com/lucsorel/markdown-image-loader/blob/master/README.md#web-based-slideshows) with RevealJS or RemarkJS).

 # Install